mrkuz/nixos/README.md

-> ⚠️ This configuration is currenlty not maintained, as I switched to MacOS -> See my nix-darwin [configuration](https://github.com/mrkuz/macos-config).
+> ⚠️ This configuration is currently not maintained, as I switched to MacOS -> See my nix-darwin [configuration](https://github.com/mrkuz/macos-config).

 # Introduction